Gérard Philipe: Death

+His untimely death caused a deep outpouring of shock and emotion in France, due to his great popularity as an actor and French icon.
+Jean Vilar paid him a final tribute on 28 November, on the stage of the Théâtre de Chaillot: “Death struck high.
+She mowed down the very one that […] for us expressed life. […] Hard worker, secret worker, methodical worker, he nevertheless mistrusted his gifts which were those of grace".

-He died from liver cancer while working on a film project in Paris, a few days short of his 37th birthday.
-(His doctors concealed from him the nature of his disease.)
-In accordance with his last wishes, he is buried, dressed in the costume of Don Rodrigue (The Cid), in the village cemetery in Ramatuelle, Var, near the Mediterranean coast.
+In accordance with his last wishes, he was buried, dressed in the costume of Don Rodrigue (The Cid), in the village cemetery in Ramatuelle, Var, near the Mediterranean coast.

 To commemorate the centenary of the cinema in 1995, the French government issued a series of limited edition coins that included a 100 franc coin bearing the image of Philipe.
 Among the most popular French actors of modern times, he has been elevated to mythic status in his homeland, not least because of his early death at the peak of his popularity.

+Personal life

+It was in 1942, that Gérard first met Nicole Navaux, who was an ethologist and wife of diplomat François Fourcade.
+It was in 1946, after Nicole divorced her first husband, that she and Philipe became engaged, marrying on 29 November 1951 at the town hall of Neuilly-sur-Seine.
+Upon marriage Gérard asked his wife if she could use her first name, Anne, which he found to be more poetic.
+They soon had two children: Anne-Marie Philipe (born 21 December 1954) and Olivier Philipe (born 10 February 1956).
+They spent their time as a family between the boulevard d'Inkermann in Neuilly, and later rue de Tournon in Paris.
+They spent summer holidays together in Ramatuelle, in Provence, in a property belonging to Anne's family.
+In 1954, they bought a property in Cergy, on the banks of the Oise.
+Here they found a haven of peace, away from hectic Parisian life, a place to receive their friends including Georges Perros, Agnès Varda, Claude Roy, René Clair).

+Philipe was a supporter of the Communist Party.
+He criticized however the Soviet intervention in Hungary in 1956.
+In 1959 he visited the communist leader of Cuba, Fidel Castro, on his invitation.

 Honours

 "Rue Gérard Philipe" is a street in the 16th arrondissement of Paris named in his honour.

 In 1961, his portrait appeared on a French commemorative postage stamp.

 The "Gérard Philipe Theatre" (TGP) in Paris was named after him.
 From 1962 to 2000, the "Grand Prix Gérard Philipe de la Ville de Paris" was awarded almost annually by the city of Paris for the best actress or best actor at a Parisian theatre.
 Prize winners included Gérard Depardieu, Daniel Auteuil, Maria de Medeiros and Isabelle Carré.

 There is also a film festival named in his honour as well as a number of theatres and schools (such as the College Gérard Philipe – Cogolin) in various parts of France.
 A cultural centre is named after him in Berlin.